quartz-labs/docs/docs/faq.md

 | What's your pricing?
 | :-
-| Quartz takes a 25% fee on yield generated through the platform.
+| Quartz currently takes no fees.
 We don't charge any spend, top-up, maintenance, or hidden fees.
-There is a 1.5% + $0.30 foreign exchange fee on non-USD card transactions.
+There is 1.5% + $0.30 foreign exchange fee on non-USD card transactions, which pass on from our card-issuing partner.

 | Is there KYC?
 | :-